kera-cudmore/earth-day-hackathon-2022/README.md

 Charity Earth was created as part of the April 2022 Earth Day Hackathon held by the Code Institute.

+Charity Earth - Tell us what you value - The fun way to discover new environmental charities!
+Take a short quiz and based on your areas of interest we will suggest a charity that would love a donation from you.

+Don't have any spare funds but still want to contribute?
+Select to donate your time instead!
+Want to donate to a specific area of the UK?
+We can help you find the right charity for that area.

 Add site responsive screenshot here

 Visit the deployed site: [Charity Earth](https://kera-cudmore.github.io/earth-day-hackathon-2022/)